Lanilen/GBS-PreProcess/README.md

 This script incorporates additional options:

-    -t [int] Number of threads to run in parallel.
+    -t [int] Number of threads to run in parallel (default = 1) -g GZIP the output of TrimGalore
-    -g GZIP the output of TrimGalore
+    -d Do a dry run (print all commands without running them)

  Barcode1 is not technically used, but it's useful to leave there for consistency.